janbodnar/Python-Skolenie/data_types.md

 ```

 Our first example shows some basic usage of the dictionary data type.
 We print a specific value,
 keys and values of the dictionary.
-The items method returns a list of dictionarie's (key, value) pairs as tuples.
+The `items` method returns a list of the dictionary's (key, value) pairs as tuples.

 ```
 $ ./dictionary_simple.py